 I firmly believe that any wearable item can look good if styled properly.
 OK, maybe not cloven-toed shoes or butt-cheek-exposing short-shorts, but pretty much everything else.
-Trendy items like jumpsuits, tricky items like ankle booties, even garments that fit imperfectly or hit your body at strange angles can all be strategically deployed in ways that will make the items look natural and you look amazing.
+Trendy items like jumpsuits, tricky items like ankle booties, even garments that fit imperfectly or hit your body at strange angles can all be strategically styled in ways that will make the items look natural and you look amazing.

 And since I want you all to feel confident in exploring style as a means of self-expression, to try new things and branch out, to grow your skills at assembling amazing outfits, I thought I’d write up some instructions on how to cultivate a stylist’s skill set.

 BUT.
 What I discovered as I wrote was that the cultivation part is enjoyable and fascinating … but the timeline is much, much longer than can really be captured in a blog post.
 And the process itself isn’t just long, it’s nebulous and changeable depending on your personality and priorities.
 Nevertheless, I’m going to plow ahead.
 Because learning what you love to wear and which items fit your personal figure flattery priorities constitutes the groundwork, but learning to make clothing a true artistic medium for self-expression is the end goal.
 And a worthy – if daunting – one at that.

 Here are the basic steps you need to follow to become your own best stylist:

 Nothing can replace experimentation as a means of understanding how your body and clothes will interact, and to be done right it must be done ON YOUR BOD.
 Practice doesn’t mean brainstorming possible outfits, or sketching ensembles, or shopping.
 It means standing in front of the mirror and examining how combinations of clothing, shoes, and accessories impact your figure, your complexion, your overall look.
 It means starting with an outfit that looks horrendous and changing and refining it until you are not just satisfied, but thrilled with the results.